dart-lang/pana/README.md

 - uses old `.analysis_options` file (-10 points)
 - uses pre-v0.1 release versioning (`0.0.*`) (-10 points)
 - uses pre-release versioning (`*.*.*-beta2`) (-5 points)
+- image links in markdown content are insecure (not using `https`) (-2 points per link)
+- image links in markdown content are broken (unable to parse) (-1 point per link)

 On top of that, [pub site](https://pub.dartlang.org/) applies an age restriction:
  - outdated packages (age older than two years) are reduced to 0